MuellerConstantin/taskcare-web/README.md

 network for managing tasks in teams.
 This web application provides a user-friendly interface for interacting with the TaskCare platform and for managing and using its boards.

+## Getting Started

+The frontend client is generally operated on-premise.
+Because it is written with [Next.js](https://nextjs.org/) as SSR (Server Side Rendering) application, it requires a proper runtime environment to run (See [Operation](docs/operation.md)).
+Besides the runtime environment, there are a few configuration settings that need to be set (See [Configuration](docs/configuration.md)).

 ## License